I hope you enjoy this blog post.

 1. Salvator Mundi | Leonardo da Vinci | (1490-1519) | sold for $450.3m (€382m)

-Unsurprisingly, the most expensive painting ever sold at auction was created by Leonardo da Vinci.
+Unsurprisingly, the most expensive painting in the world ever sold at auction as of 2021 – 2022 was created by Leonardo da Vinci.
 In 2017, for an enormous $450.3m, Salvator Mundi was sold.
 The picture depicts Jesus in Renaissance dress, making the sign of the cross with one hand and holding a clear, crystal ball with the other.
 Arguably an attempt at the collaboration of science and faith, the painting is known to represent the celestial spheres of the universe and the heavens.
 One of fewer than 20 known paintings attributed to da Vinci, its value is exponential and the sale price is clearly representative of that.
 Strangely enough, the painting’s current location is unknown and its history is intriguing.
 Found at auction in 2005, the painting was heavily overpainted and looked nothing like the original painting – although art historians hoped that it was the long-missing da Vinci painting that it replicated.
 The painting was carefully restored by Dianne Dwyer Modestini, using acetone to remove the overpainting.
 Its accreditation to da Vinci came from Dwyer Modestini’s assertion that the lips were so ‘perfect’ that no other painter could have produced it, although some critics claim that it should only be attributed to the workshop, not to da Vinci himself.

 47 years later, it sells for $10,000 to New York art dealer Alexander Parish.